Terms & Conditions - Day Tours and Express Services

 16 LUGGAGE & PERSONAL PROPERTY

 Neither the Company, nor any of its servants, agents or sub-contractors are common carriers.
 Luggage and personal property for carriage will only be accepted on the following conditions:

 a.
-One medium-sized suitcase or similar packages (no more than 20kg per item) and one small piece of hand luggage of the Passenger's luggage will be carried without additional charge.
+Two medium-sized suitcases or similar packages (no more than 20kg per item) and one small piece of hand luggage of the Passenger's luggage will be carried without additional charge.

 b.
 Additional luggage and children's pushchairs which fold flat will be conveyed free of charge but only subject to accommodation being available on the vehicle.